Surviving Poor Reading Solutions

 Perhaps more noteworthy is the attempt to hand-write words on paper, which is an even more perplexing task for these individuals.
 When one writes, the writer chooses every word.
-If all three parts of a word have not been mastered then any of these words can act as blank spots.
+If all three parts of a word have not been mastered, then any of these words can act as blank spots.
 Often the result is about 2/3 of the conversation in the individual’s mind makes it to paper.
-And oftentimes 30 minutes later even the writer cannot follow their own train of written thoughts.
-(Hint: A writing solution that works for adults is to invest in an age-appropriate voice dictation software... this solution gets the words onto paper; it does not improve the ability to communicate with handwritten messages and must not be used by children before they learn to read all 300 abstract word and learn to write.)
+And oftentimes, 30 minutes later, even the writer cannot follow their own train of written thoughts.
+(Hint: A writing solution that works for adults is to invest in an age-appropriate voice dictation software.
+This solution puts the words onto paper; it does not improve the ability to communicate with handwritten messages and must not be used by children before they learn to read all 300 abstract words and learn to write.)

 Reading Solution #4:

-Some parents attempt to solve their child’s reading problem through ophthalmology – involving eye exercises that can take up to three years to complete.
-Unfortunately, a common result can be a child who is able to see no more than 2 to 3 words at a time.
+Some parents attempt to solve their child’s reading problem through ophthalmology involving eye exercises that can take up to three years to complete.
+Unfortunately, a common result can be a child who can see no more than 2 to 3 words at a time.
 This child becomes a very slow adult reader who still has interruption issues with abstract words and symbols.
 Typically, these individuals, as adults, will avoid any profession that requires significant reading and writing.
-Again, more minds that cannot live up to their full potential.
+Again, more minds that will not live up to their full potential.

-An interesting sidenote: somewhere between 5-10% of dyslexic readers unconsciously figure out tools that they need to read successfully.
-I have heard on several occasions that reading was “very difficult in undergraduate school, and then for some reason it got easier in graduate school”.
-I think the reason reading got easier was because these individuals unconsciously mastered the three parts of all words including abstract words and symbols.
-Given time and enough passion to learn, a dyslexic mind can sometimes find ways to successfully learn to read and to enjoy reading.
+An interesting sidenote: somewhere between 5-10% of dyslexic readers unconsciously figure out the tools that they need to read successfully.
+I have heard on several occasions that reading was “very difficult in undergraduate school, and then for some reason, it got easier in graduate school.”
+I think the reason reading got easier was because these individuals unconsciously mastered the three parts of all words, including abstract words and symbols.
+Given time and enough passion for learning, a dyslexic mind can sometimes find ways to successfully learn to read and enjoy reading.

-Also, another noteworthy tidbit: the dyslexic reader just about always scores low on standardized test material, whether it be the SAT test, or some other government type of form.
-The reason for this is the proliferation of abstract words and symbols within the text, as well as within the answers to choose from.
+Also, another noteworthy tidbit: the dyslexic reader just about always scores low on standardized test material, whether it be the SAT test, or some other government type of test.
+The reason for this is the proliferation of abstract words and symbols within the text and the answers to choose from.

 My Thoughts and Experience

 If you are dyslexic and you can read, be grateful!
 Hopefully, you have been able to work around your poor reading solution(s) and have found a way to function in today’s society.
-Although you are probably not achieving your full potential; congratulations because the good news is that you’re not in jail or juvenile, as so many dyslexic teens and adults are, nor have you gone “crazy in the head,” as a small percentage have and are now in health institutions.
+Although you are probably not achieving your full potential; congratulations, because the good news is that you are not in jail or juvenile, as so many dyslexic teens and adults are.
+Nor have you gone “crazy in the head,” as a small percentage have and are now in health institutions.

 The result of years of ophthalmology exercises, where I worked with 2-dimensional images that I had to manipulate, is that I can still only see 2-3 written words at a time when I read.
-Consequently, reading is a slow laborious chore, which also means that if I am not interested or I am confused by a topic, I don’t finish what I am reading.
-I still to this day seek out experts to explain the topics or material in areas where I don’t have a passion to learn it myself.
+Consequently, reading is a slow laborious chore, which also means that if I am not interested or if I am confused by a topic, I do not finish what I am reading.
+To this day, I seek out experts to explain the topics or material in areas where I don’t have a passion to learn it myself.
 And wisely, I will ask others to corroborate what I believe to be true from what I read.

-Also, the eye therapy route did not solve my predominantly three-dimensional thinking issues that the dyslexic mind has to contend with while reading flat, two-dimensional text filled with abstract words and symbols.
+Also, the eye therapy route did not solve my predominantly three-dimensional thinking issues that the dyslexic’s mind must contend with while reading flat, two-dimensional text filled with abstract words and symbols.
 In other words, my ophthalmology therapy left me as an “uncorrected” dyslexic who was constantly being interrupted while reading.
 My solution was to put myself in working situations where I had to read and write as little as possible.
 Consequentially, only now, having mastered all 300 abstract words and symbols, am I reading and writing (thanks to voice dictation software) much better, and capable of achieving my full potential as a dyslexic entrepreneur.
-And… I thank God for that!
+And I thank God for that!

-In conclusion, no matter what your poor reading solution is, to be successful in your business life, the adult dyslexic must take the time to learn and experience the power of stabilizing their Mind’s Eye on "The Spot”, as well as master all the abstract words & symbols that you encounter in your daily life.
+In conclusion, no matter what your poor reading solution is, to be successful in your business life, the adult dyslexic must take the time to learn and experience the power of stabilizing their Mind’s Eye on "The Spot,” as well as master all the abstract words & symbols that they encounter in their daily life.